-- University of Michigan Law School (J.D., cum laude, 1990)
+- University of Michigan Law School (J.D., cum laude)

 - Order of the Coif.
-Attorney General's Honor Program, U.S. Department of Justice (1990-1993).
+Attorney General's Honor Program, U.S. Department of Justice.
 Michigan Law Review (Book Review Editor).

-- Princeton University (M.P.A., 1987)
+- Princeton University (M.P.A.)

-- Woodrow School of Public and International Affairs.
+- Princeton School of Public and International Affairs

-- District of Columbia (inactive)
+- District of Columbia (Inactive)

-- U.S. District Court, Eastern District of Wisconsin, 1990
+- U.S. District Court, Eastern District of Wisconsin

-- U.S. District Court, Western District of Wisconsin, 1990
+- U.S. District Court, Northern District of Illinois

 Professional and Civic Activities

-- Trial Attorney, Office of Consumer Litigation, U.S. Department of Justice, Washington, D.C.
-(1990-1997)
+- Trial Attorney, U.S. Department of Justice (1990-1997)

-- President, Western District of Wisconsin Bar Association (2007-2008); Member, Board of Governors (2002-2012); Chair, Court-Appointed Committee to Consider and Recommend Whether to Reappoint Stephen L. Crocker as U.S. Magistrate Judge (2007)
+- Chair, Court-Appointed Committee to Consider and Recommend Whether to Reappoint Stephen L. Crocker as U.S. Magistrate Judge (2007)

-- Member of the Board of Directors, Edgewood Condominium Association, Inc. (2011-present); Chair, Edgewood Campus School Committee on Campus Governance (2007-2011); Member, Edgewood Campus School Board of Trustees (2002-2008)
+- Director, Edgewood Condominium Association, Inc. (2011-2014); Trustee, Edgewood Campus School (2002-2008); Chair, ECS Committee on Campus Governance (2007-2011)

-- Member, Rotary Club of Downtown Madison
+- Member, Rotary Club of Downtown Madison (2002-Present)

 - Fellow of the American Bar Association